dawsers/hyprscroller/README.md

 `scroller:toggleoverview` toggles a bird's eye view of the current workspace where all the windows are scaled to fit the current monitor.
-You can still interact with them normally (change focus, move windows, type in them etc.).
-When toggling back to normal mode, the original window sizes will be restored...so it is not wise to use *toggleoverview* for window resizing or creating new windows.
-Use it as a way to see where things are and move the active focus, or a window, anything beyond that will probably find bugs or **cause compositor crashes**.
+You can still interact with the windows normally (change focus, move windows, create or destroy them, type in them etc.).
+Use it as a way to see where things are and move the active focus, or reposition windows.
+You can even have all your windows in full screen mode and use *overview* to navigate among them quickly.

 ## Marks